Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```

 ##### 3.Install Dapr SDK Client NuGet package
 Now we will install Dapr SDK to be able to subscribe to the service broker topic in a programmatic way.
-To do so, open the .csproj file of the project `TasksTracker.Processor.Backend.Svc.csproj` and add the NuGet package below:
+To accomplish this, open the .csproj file of the project `TasksTracker.Processor.Backend.Svc.csproj` and add the NuGet package below:

 ```json
 <ItemGroup>